-When I first saw the #metoo hashtag, for a second I thought that maybe a happy with the story parent gave my children's book Metoo, the Annoying Littler Sister a hashtag.
+When I first saw the #metoo hashtag, for a second I thought that maybe a parent was happy with the story gave my children's book Metoo, the Annoying Littler Sister a hashtag.

 As I started reading what the hashtag is about and the personal stories I've read so far had opened my eyes to this widely accepted "boys will be boys" mindset for so long that it became part of our lives.

 Those who started this movement deserve a huge thank you from all of us!

 When I was growing up it was kind of expected from teenage boys to grope and "tease" girls, lift their skirts or unstrap their bras and nobody considered a sexual assault.
 Those boys who were decent enough not to do it were called sissies or pansies.

 Girls felt humiliated, uncomfortable as well as violated, but complaining to teachers in school was futile because of the age-old excuse, 'boys will be boys" was so deep-seated that girls were blamed for bringing about assaults or even rape by dressing or acting too provocatively, being too pretty, and not being modest.

 Yes, it does sound like the culture where women have to hide their bodies and faces under potato-sack-like clothes so they don't excite men, but they get raped, abused, and assaulted anyway.
 Sick bastards always find the excuse to degrade and assault women to 'keep them in their place" of ignorance and oblivion.

 When I was a young teenager, even my own mother said, 'You're a pretty girl so boys pick on you.
 If you were ugly they wouldn't touch you or tease you."
 Nice, huh?